 Q. Are we allowed to drive the boat?

 A. Yes!
 Upon check in we train you to drive and dock the houseboat.
-Right now our pricing reflects staying with operation of the boat as follows: $249 per night for weeknights, $275 per night for weekends, $295 per night for holidays and a $500 refundable deposit.
+Right now our pricing reflects staying with operation of the boat as follows: $249 per night for weeknights, $275 per night for weekends, $295 per night for holidays and a $300 refundable deposit.
 We offer discounted rates for those of you who would like to stay "dockside" without operating the boat as follows; weeknights $219 per night, weekends $249 per night and holidays $275 per night and a $150 refundable deposit.

 Q. Do I need a special license to drive a houseboat?

-A. There is no special licensing or prior experience required to operate the houseboat rentals, just a valid drivers' license.
+A. There is no special licensing, however some prior experience with boating is helpful to operate the houseboat.
+You must have a valid drivers' license.
 The Stay Afloat staff will go over operations and regulations in an orientation upon your arrival (Please plan on about an hour for check in).
 You must be 25 to reserve our houseboat.

 Q. Can we run a tab against our deposit for gas, ice, etc.?

 A. We do not offer that service at this time.

 Q. Can we anchor the boat and spend the night on the lake?